 Many employers communicate strict anti-harassment policies to their employees and provide a grievance system to deal with such charges internally.
 These actions can help employers prevent sexual harassment in the first place.
-However, if your company becomes party to a sexual harassment lawsuit, attorneys at James, Carter & Priebe, LLP can advise you.
+However, if your company becomes party to a sexual harassment lawsuit, attorneys at James & Carter PLC can advise you.

 Initial steps in a harassment complaint

 Harassment victims should strongly inform the individual harassing them that the behavior is unwelcome and abusive.
 If the harassment continues, companies with grievance procedures allow victims to lodge complaints with the employer.
 Many complaints can be resolved at this stage without filing a formal complaint.with the EEOC.